 Humans Are the Real Monsters: The villain's motive revolves around this, thanks to human greed.
 Also, humans apparently mostly wiped out the elves near Strathbaile and aren't on good terms with the dwarves either.

 Indy Escape: In Chapter 3, Torneko gets chased by a rolling boulder in his search for the Steel Strongbox/Iron Safe.
 Fortunately, he has to make the boulder fall into a pit, forming a bridge so he can move on.
 In the NES version, the boulder moves very slow, which can be easier for Torneko to run faster; the DS version, however, has the boulder move pretty fast, and almost at the same speed as Torneko.
-Be careful, though: if he gets run over, it's a Nonstandard Game Over.
+It won't run you over though, you just can't get past it.

 Joke Character: Torneko.
 Once you have the full party, he becomes more useful for what he can do outside your party (appraisal and treasure finding) rather than in combat.
 In Chapter 5, he begins doing random goofing-off much like the Jesters of Dragon Quest III.
 Unlike the Jesters, however, Torneko's goofing-off nearly always results in something beneficial.
 However, he may occasionally stare off into space or scare off metal slime types.